 55. Supervision of Minors.
 In accordance with California Public Resources Code Section 5164, if Contractor, or any subcontractor, is providing services at a City park, playground, recreational center or beach, Contractor shall not hire, and shall prevent its subcontractors from hiring, any person for employment or a volunteer position in a position having supervisory or disciplinary authority over a minor if that person has been convicted of any offense listed in Public Resources Code Section 5164.
-In addition, if Contractor, or any subcontractor, is providing services to the City involving the supervision or discipline of minors, Contractor and any subcontractor shall comply with any and all applicable requirements under federal or state law mandating criminal history screening for positions involving the supervision of Criminal History in Hiring and Employment Decisions," of this Agreement, this section shall control.
+In addition, if Contractor, or any subcontractor, is providing services to the City involving the supervision or discipline of minors, Contractor and any subcontractor shall comply with any and all applicable requirements under federal or state law mandating criminal history screening for positions involving the supervision of minors.
+In the event of a conflict between this section and Section 32, "Consideration of Criminal History in Hiring and Employment Decisions," of this Agreement, this section shall control.